Provisional improvement notices (PINs) and direction to stop unsafe work

 What is a PIN?

-A PIN is a written notice a trained HSR can issue to a person, requiring them to address a work health and safety (WHS) issue.
+A Provisional Improvement Notice (PIN) is a written notice issued by a trained HSR to a person directing them to address a work health and safety (WHS) issue.

 An HSR can issue a PIN if they reasonably believe:

-• there is a contravention of the WHS legislation occurring, or
+• there has been a breach of the WHS legislation or

-• a contravention of the WHS legislation has occurred and the HSR believes it will be repeated.
+• a breach of the WHS legislation has occurred and the HSR believes it will be repeated.

 Consultation